xiaoou-waou/Snaploom/README.md

 Snaploom starts at version `0.1.0`.
 Release downloads and signed automatic updates are not published yet; the source build is the supported installation path for this initial repository version.

-## Upstream and License

-Snaploom is an independent modified distribution based on [macshot](https://github.com/sw33tLie/macshot), imported from upstream commit `270db084796cec47245c0c5fa5ca21b6d222ea76`.
-It is not affiliated with or endorsed by the upstream project.

-The original project and this modified version are licensed under the [GNU General Public License v3.0](LICENSE).
-Original copyright and contributor attribution remain intact.
-See [NOTICE.md](NOTICE.md) and [UPSTREAM_CHANGELOG.md](UPSTREAM_CHANGELOG.md).

 ## Maintainer